EvanZimmerman307/job-management-dashboard/README.md

 > *"I don't see this as an improvement.
 How about we delete the actions column altogether.
 Then in the existing STATUS column, we add an edit symbol that the user can click to change the status.
 How about we also add a 3-dot button on each row that pops up a menu where users can delete or maybe in the future show job status history."*

 This prompt rejected the original approach and revisions, and described exactly what the replacement should look like.
 That specificity enabled the improved UI to be implemented in a single pass.
 Initial vague rejections ("that doesn't look right, try something else") produced inadequate replacements.
-With AI driven development, The more precisely a course correction describes the target state, the less iteration is required to reach it.
+With AI driven development, precise course corrections reduce iteration time.
 The result also better aligned with modern UI design: inline edit via icon and bulk actions via kebab menu.

 ## Treating the Plan as a Living Document